- If the Facebook app is not working on Windows 10, it might be a software problem.

 - Click Uninstall.

-- Run the third-party tool to clean the remaining associated files.
+- Run the third-party tool recommended below to clean the remaining associated files.

 - Open the Microsoft Store and search for Facebook.